COVID-19 cases rising among US children as schools reopen

 Global school studies suggest in-person learning can be safe when transmission rates in the larger community are low, the CDC report said.

-Mississippi is among states where several outbreaks among students and teachers have been reported since in-person classes resumed in August.
+Mississippi is among states where several outbreaks among students and teachers have been reported since in-person classes resumed in July and August.

 Kathy Willard said she had mixed feelings when her grandson’s fourth grade class in Oxford was sent home for two weeks after several teachers and one student tested positive for the virus.
 The family doesn’t have internet access at home, making remote learning a challenge.